 Clean head of hair.
 No hairspray, oils, or hairpieces.
 Patients can take their medications.
 Patient should use a minimal amount of caffeine on the day of the test.
 Bring a list of current medications.
 A technician performs the test.
 Measurements are taken of the head, and leads are placed in specific spots with a small amount of cream and tape.
 There is no discomfort with this exam.
 The length of time is approximately 1 hour.
 A neurologist will read this exam and a report will be sent on to the ordering physician.

 (3 -15 years) Keep awake 12 hours before the test, unless otherwise directed by physician.
 Follow instructions for routine EEG above.
-Age two years and under, keep child awake longer the night before and get them up earlier than normal the day of the test.
+Age two years and younger, keep child awake longer the night before and get them up earlier than normal the day of the test.
 Keep child awake until the time of the test, so we may attain some sleep during the test.

 Clean head of hair.
 No hairspray, oils or hairpieces.
-Wear a button down shirt, nothing over the head.
+Wear a button-down shirt, nothing over the head.
 A technician will take measurements of the head, and place leads on the head with a small amount of glue.
-The patient then wears the leads home with a recording monitor for either, 24, 48, or 72 hours as directed by their physician.
+The patient then wears the leads home with a recording monitor for either 24, 48, or 72 hours as directed by their physician.
 The patient then returns on the appropriate day and time assigned by the technician to have all the leads removed.
 The patient should allow approximately 1 hour for the hook up and a half hour for removal.
-A neurologist will review this exam and a report sent on to the ordering physician.
+A neurologist will review this exam and a report sent to the ordering physician.

 VER/BAER/SSER: (Upper or Lower Ext.)

 The EMG is used to detect neuromuscular disorders (nerve and muscle problems).
-EMG AND NCS are important diagnostic tools that can help detect the cause of problems, such as muscle weakness, numbness, spasms, paralysis or pain.
-It can determine if the problem involves the nerves, muscles, spinal cord or brain.
+EMG and NCS are important diagnostic tools that can help detect the cause of problems, such as muscle weakness, numbness, spasms, paralysis or pain.
+They can determine if the problem involves the nerves, muscles, spinal cord or brain.
 The EMG measures the electrical activity of muscles.
 The NCS can measure the speed and intensity of electrical signals that travel along the nerves and the time it takes muscles to respond to these signals.

 The technician will take some measurements and apply some electrodes to specific spots on the extremity being tested.
 The technician then uses a stimulator that sends tiny electrical impulses through the patient's nerves and these responses are recorded.
 The patient may feel some tingling.
 This tiny "shock" is unusual, but harmless.